Some Poor Sap Just Got Totally Owned On Twitter... By Hamburger Helper

 The company’s Twitter account, complete with the friendly glove-mascot, turned up the heat:

-Once Hamburger Helper called attention to the tweet, the burns kept on coming.
+Once Helper called attention to the tweet, the burns kept on coming.

 Here’s a sampling: